busshi/POC_octolo/README.md

 - Socket implementation with expressJS and a React app
 - Socket server listening on port 8000.
 Run it with `npm i && npm start` inside socket-server folder.
 - Socket client listening on port 3000.
-Run it with `npm i && npm start` inside socket-client folder.
+Run it with `npm i && npm start` inside socket-client folder. to [The Clock](http://localhost:3000)
 - Advantage: less requests to the backend because only one connexion is opened between client and server and kept opened until the client disconnected (close the browser, or refresh the page).
+- Docker-compose usage:
+  - `make socket` to start containers.
+Then browse to [The Clock](http://localhost:3000)
+  - `make socket stop` to stop containers
 - Important note: for some reason, Firefox can block request due to security policy.
 You can disable it: `about:config -> security.fileuri.strict_origin_policy -> false`
+- Tested on Safari and Firefox.